reportmill/SnapKit/ReadMe.md

 ## What's to love about SnapKit?

+SnapKit tries to be more of a "Swing 2.0".
+More precisely, it keeps the basic simplicity of Swing while adding the richness of JavaFX and bringing the whole thing to the browser:

-    - It provides all these features
+    - It provides all the most popular features of Swing and JavaFX (above)

     - It runs on top of Swing, JavaFX and HTML DOM